Practice notes, research and reflections

 Divergent dancing (2018) was a practice based investigation of body, place, time and environment

-Intra and intersubjective dialogues between moving, writing, drawing, sculpting and collecting.
+Intra and intersubjective dialogues involving moving, writing, drawing, sculpting and collecting.

-Conversations, exchanges, understandings and collaborations and the use of diverse poetic forms drawing on my everyday experience.
+Conversations, exchanges, understandings and collaborations and the use of diverse poetic forms drawing on everyday experience.

-In my doctoral thesis I trace the embodied narratives written, told, repeated, and formed and performed as movement poetics reflective of a self as a becoming identity'.
+The doctoral thesis traces the embodied narratives written, told, repeated, and formed and performed as movement poetics reflective of a 'self as a becoming identity'.

 'I am conscious of a dialogue or engagement between my self and the landscape where both are mutually marked and adjusted.
 This is one of the core themes of the installation where through poetics of movement I explore the experience of being ‘in place’ and underlying issues of respectful, responsible and sustainable relationship to others, land and country' (2018, p.6).